-With Easter just around the corner, many people with diabetes and their friends and family might be unsure about whether they should be enjoying chocolate eggs and other treats.
+With Easter just around the corner, many people with diabetes and their friends and family might be unsure about how chocolate eggs and other treats might affect their diabetes management.

-When you’ve got diabetes it’s really important to eat a healthy, balanced diet and include sugary high-fat foods only occasionally.
-But Easter only comes once a year and people with diabetes shouldn’t worry about the odd one or two indulgences, as these will not affect long term blood glucose control.
+When you’ve got diabetes it’s really important to make healthier food choices, which includes choosing healthier fats, cutting down on added sugar and being smart about snack choices.
+But Easter only comes once a year and people with diabetes shouldn’t worry about the odd one or two treats, as these will not affect your long term diabetes management.

 Of course some adults with diabetes may actually prefer an alternative Easter present such as flowers, fruit or a book so it’s worth checking.